 Next, you need to make a reasonable estimate of your life expectancy.
-You can do this by going the Social Security Administration’s (SSA) Life Expectancy Calculator.
+You can do this by going to the Social Security Administration’s (SSA) Life Expectancy Calculator.

-- Future employment plans.
-Not everyone plans to stop working when they reach their 60s.
-If you enjoy the work that you do, and it is something that you can do until at least age 70, then delaying benefits is an obvious and profitable option.
+- Future Employment Plans: Not everyone plans to stop working when they reach their 60s.
+If you enjoy the work that you do and it is something that you can do until at least age 70, then delaying benefits is an obvious and profitable option.

 Calculating Your Monthly Social Security Benefit

 You can go to the Social Security Retirement Estimator to get a reasonably precise number.
-Benefits are calculated based on a formula that includes your highest 35 years earnings, indexed for inflation through age 59.
+Benefits are calculated based on a formula that includes your highest 35-year earnings, indexed for inflation through age 59.

-Though it is fashionable for people to try to minimize their taxable income (particularly the self-employed), retirement planning should make you think otherwise, because the best way to increase your monthly benefit is to increase your income during your working years.
+Though it is fashionable for people to try to minimize their taxable income (particularly the self-employed), retirement planning should make you think otherwise because the best way to increase your monthly benefit is to increase your income during your working years.

 This is also an excellent reason to continue working into your 60s if you are in your peak earning years.
-Each year in which you earn a high income will knock out a lower earning year, and increase your monthly Social Security benefit.
+Each year in which you earn a high income will knock out a lower-earning year and increase your monthly Social Security benefit.

 6 Common Mistakes Involving Social Security